-2) Sodium sensitive individuals, such as those experiencing hypertension, kidney failure, or congestive heart failure, should be aware of sodium levels exceeding the state chronic exposure guideline of 20 mg/L (where exposures are being carefully controlled).
+3) Sodium sensitive individuals, such as those experiencing hypertension, kidney failure, or congestive heart failure, should be aware of sodium levels exceeding the state chronic exposure guideline of 20 mg/L (where exposures are being carefully controlled).
+Only wells #2/2A were required to be tested in 2013.
+The actual average sodium level is far less than reported above, since these wells produced only 30% of the water consumed.

-3) EPA set 4mg/L as the fluoride MCL.
+4) EPA set 4mg/L as the fluoride MCL.
 Our state has a secondary contaminant level of 2mg/L for fluoride to better protect human health.